partITech/php-mistral/Readme.md

 > [!WARNING]
-> This branch is the psr18 implementation.
+> ⚠️ This branch contains the PSR-18 implementation.
+It is still under development.

->
-> La plateforme should be ok
->
-> Vllm should be ok (unless audio still in developpment)
->
-> llama.cpp, huggingface, grok, anthropic should come next.
+### Current Status
+✅ The platform is operational.
+✅ VLLM is fully implemented.
+🚧 Hugging Face integration is currently in development.

+### Next Steps
+🔜 **Upcoming integrations:**
+- llama.cpp
+- Grok
+- Anthropic